Description

 'The total return on a portfolio of investments takes into account not only the capital appreciation on the portfolio, but also the income received on the portfolio.
 The income typically consists of interest, dividends, and securities lending fees.
 This contrasts with the price return, which takes into account only the capital gain on an investment.'

-• Looking at the total return of 43.6% in the last 5 years of iShares MSCI Agriculture Producers Fund, we see it is relatively lower, thus worse in comparison to the benchmark SPY (86.8%)
+• The total return, or increase in value over 5 years of iShares MSCI Agriculture Producers Fund is 50.3%, which is lower, thus worse compared to the benchmark SPY (111.3%) in the same period.

 CAGR: